 We make aftermarket radiators from Ford Motor company blueprints and original radiators we have collected over the years.
 We do our best and want you to be satisfied with your radiator purchase.
 We are not rushed to make radiators and they are assembled one at a time.
 We use fixtures and jigs, we use original shells to located brackets and necks and pressure test radiator to 22-25#s.

 If you have any concerns about fit after reading this then STOP.
 Send us your original radiator and we will build from your dimensions a replacement radiator that fits your specific car your frame and your shell.

-If you however trust us to build your radiator to Ford’s dimensions and want us to sell you an aftermarket radiator then by all means order and inspect it upon receipt.
-If you are not satisfied for any reason, contact us to arrange a return for your money back.
+If however you trust us to build your radiator to Ford’s dimensions and want us to sell you an aftermarket radiator then by all means order and inspect it upon receipt.
+If you are not satisfied for any reason, STOP contact us to arrange a return for your money back.
 The product should be returned with the freight prepaid and the radiator must be in new and resalable condition e.g. clean of fluid and not damaged.

 Where the radiators were made

 Ford produced 1928 radiators in the Highland Park and then switched to the Green Island Plant in early 1929.
 Continued success required contracting with alternative manufacturers at the Long, Flintlock and McCord plants in mid 1929.

 Henry Ford was a clever businessman and constructed a popular product in the Model A. When his business took off, design changes were frequent.